SamuelEarl/fanny-pack-ui-old/src/routes/get-started/+page.svelte.md

 export default config;
 ```

-You will need to...
+In order to add an alias you will need to...

-1. Add `import path from "path"` at the top of the file.
+1. Add `import path from "path";` at the top of the file.
 2. Add `resolve: { alias: ... }` inside the config object.

 *Source: https://stackoverflow.com/a/73754976/9453009*